Skip to main content

 Dietary Options and Special Diets

-EveryPlate offers a straightforward weekly selection of family-friendly meals with a small vegetarian section.
-There are no dedicated vegan, keto, or allergen-free plans and no organic sourcing.
-EveryPlate is designed for households that want affordable, simple weeknight dinners, not for those managing complex dietary needs.
-For households with specific nutritional requirements, a service with structured plan options will be more practical.
-EveryPlate's value is its price, and it delivers consistently on that.
+EveryPlate offers a straightforward weekly selection of family-friendly meals with a small vegetarian section, and unlike Blue Apron there is no calorie-tracked Wellness menu, no keto or allergen-free plans, and no organic sourcing.
+EveryPlate is built for households that want affordable, simple weeknight dinners rather than managing complex dietary needs.
+Choose EveryPlate over Blue Apron if price outweighs plan variety; if you need structured wellness or nutrition options Blue Apron offers more, though EveryPlate's value on price is what it delivers consistently.

 Getting Started: Welcome Offers and First Box Experience

-Blue Apron typically offers 50 percent or more off the first box, with reduced pricing on the second and third boxes.
-After the introductory period, prices run $9.99 to $15.49 per serving.
-The wine subscription add-on pairs curated bottles with that week's meal selections, a feature unique to Blue Apron in the meal kit category.
-Week-by-week skipping is available in the account portal; cancellation is completed online with no fee.
+Blue Apron typically offers 50 percent or more off the first box, with reduced pricing on the second and third boxes, after which prices run $9.99 to $15.49 per serving, roughly double EveryPlate's rate.
+The optional wine subscription pairs curated bottles with that week's meals, something EveryPlate does not offer.
+Week-by-week skipping is available in the account portal and cancellation is completed online with no fee.
+Choose Blue Apron over EveryPlate at signup if the culinary depth and wine add-on justify the higher per-serving price; budget-first shoppers should start with EveryPlate.

-EveryPlate regularly offers some of the deepest welcome discounts in the budget segment, often featuring nine or more free meals across the first boxes.
-After the introductory offer, per-serving prices stay at $4.49 to $6.99, among the lowest consistent rates in the market.
-For first-time meal kit subscribers who want to test whether a subscription fits their lifestyle without committing to higher prices, EveryPlate is a reasonable starting point.
-Cancellation is in account settings with no fee.
+EveryPlate regularly offers some of the deepest welcome discounts in the budget segment, often nine or more free meals across the first boxes, and after the intro offer per-serving prices stay at $4.49 to $6.99, roughly half of Blue Apron's $9.99 to $15.49.
+For first-time subscribers who want to test the format without committing to Blue Apron's higher price, EveryPlate is the easier on-ramp.
+Choose EveryPlate over Blue Apron at signup if you want the lowest ongoing price and simple hearty meals; cancellation is in account settings with no fee.

 Who Gets the Best Value Long-Term